 If you are intrigued by the beauty of marine life or love a deep-diving challenge, then snorkeling and freediving should be on your list.

-Snorkeling involves observing the aquatic environment while staying afloat on the water surface while wearing a diving mask, snorkel, and swim fins.
-Meanwhile, in freediving, the diver dives in water in one breath without surfacing.
-Unlike snorkeling, free diving requires skill, discipline, and extensive training.
+Snorkeling involves observing the aquatic environment and sea life while staying afloat on the water surface while wearing a diving mask or swim goggles, snorkel, and swim fins.
+Meanwhile, in freediving, the divers dive deeper in water in one breath without surfacing.
+Unlike snorkeling, free diving requires skill, discipline, and extensive proper training.

 Snorkeling is all fun and games when it comes to swimming on the surface of the water with a wetsuit on.
-All you need is a diving mask and a pair of swim fins to witness the beauty of aquatic life.
+All you need is a diving mask and a pair of snorkeling fins to witness the beauty of aquatic life.
+Skin diving is somewhere between snorkeling and freediving.
+Skin divers dive slightly deeper than snorkelers.
+A skin diver usually snorkels on the surface and when sees more interesting objects underwater, does breath-hold dives without a scuba tank.

 Snorkeling is a recreational activity that anyone can indulge themselves in.
 Due to the exotic swimming experience that it promises, many snorkelers make it out into the sea for an adventure.
 But there are a few things that you should know before snorkeling.